nathantruant/go-distributed/README.md

 # go-distrubuted
-A distributed systems demo using service registration and graceful failures
+A distributed systems demo using service registration and logging